Wohi Khuda Hai

 Wohi Khuda Hai (وہی خدا ہے) is a hamd.
 The poem was written by Pakistani Urdu poet and lyricist, Muzaffar Warsi.
-It praises God as the Only Creator of the large system of Universe that runs and maintains the order with harmony and balance.
+It praises God as the Only Creator of the Universe that maintains its harmony and balance.
 It has been sung and covered multiple times across the globe by many artists.
-Some famous of them are given here.
+Some of the famous rendition are cited here.

 1996 version

 It was first sung by Nusrat Fateh Ali Khan in 1996 for the album Naqsh.

 2002 version

-In 2002, Rahat Fateh Ali Khan coveted it under the label of Hi-Tech Music Limited.
+In 2002, Rahat Fateh Ali Khan coveted it under the label Hi-Tech Music Limited.

 2019 version

 In 2019, it was rendered by Atif Aslam for the Coke Studio Season 12 opener.
 It was produced by Rohail Hyatt.
 The music video features Atif Aslam performing, wearing a white Sherwani.
 All other singers and musicians in the video are shown wearing White dresses.
 The track ends with Durood recited by Atif Aslam, when all other musical instruments were turned off.